Joulenergy/MicroMall/README.md

 The frontend service sendItem() function sends messages to the backend services following the RabbitMQ RPC Pattern (see image below), generating unique correlation IDs for it to receive responses by incrementing a counter. \
 On the other hand, the payment service does not send a correlation ID but uses the userId of the response of the cart service to find its corresponding message.\
 Rather than the consume() function, the frontend and payment service have a getResponse() function that waits for a response with a timeout of 30 seconds and error handling for no response being received. \
 Each frontend session has a seperate response queue, with the sessionID as the name.
-The correlation IDs of incoming messages are checked to ensure that the message received by the frontend from the response queue is the intended one and allows for rejecting of message replies to messages that the frontend is no longer waiting for due to the timeout. \
+The correlation IDs of incoming messages are checked to ensure that the message received by the frontend from the response queue is the intended one and allows for rejecting of message replies to messages that the frontend is no longer waiting for due to the timeout.
+(Note: this may be inefficient for a large number of users so it may be possible to combine it into one response queue and nack and requeue messages that are not corresponding to the sessionID or correlationID)\
 On the other hand, the payment service getResponse() function uses one 'payment' queue for replies and requeues messages with different userId from the user initiating the checkout session until it finds the corresponding cart.

 ![RPC Pattern Diagram](images/RPCPattern.png)